h0tl33t/overlaps/README.md

 ## Usage

-Include the Overlaps module in the class you want to manage overlaps in your application.
+Include the Overlaps module in the class you want to manage overlaps in your application (class Klass; include Overlaps; end).
 The class now has access to the count_overlaps and find_overlaps methods (from Overlaps::ClassMethods).

 Both methods expect an array of Range objects.

+    Klass.count_overlaps(array_of_ranges)
+    Klass.find_overlaps(array_of_ranges)

 You may also feed them an array of objects with a hash containing the start point attribute and end point attribute:

+    Klass.count_overlaps(array_of_objects, start_attr: 's', end_attr: :e)
     Klass.find_overlaps(array_of_objects, start_attr: 's', end_attr: :e)

 Overlaps::ClassMethods::count_overlaps returns a Fixnum count: